Scattering Cross Section Formula Derived From Macroscopic Model of Detectors: Derivation in the Case of Imaginary Potential

-Zooming in and analyzing a small section of $\partial \Omega$ amounts to studying the ``single step'' potential (here imaginary), see Figure~\ref{Set-up}.
-That is, consider an incoming plane wave incident on a small portion of the surface $\partial\Omega$.
-Upon encountering the potential at the boundary, a fraction of the wave is reflected back into $\Omega$, while the remainder is transmitted into the detector region $\Omega^c$.
+We will show that, upon encountering the potential at the boundary, a fraction of the wave is reflected back into $\Omega$, while the remainder is transmitted into the detector region $\Omega^c$.
 We will see that the reflected wave, which is an inward-propagating disturbance, leads to a \emph{delay} in the arrival of the particle at the boundary $\partial\Omega$, as compared to the case without detectors.
 This delay accounts for the deviation $T_{{WID}} - T_{{WOD}}$.
 Meanwhile, the transmitted portion continues into the detector region and governs the dynamics leading to detection at a random position $X_D$ and time $T_D$ within $\Omega^c$.

 {\it Computation of reflection and transmission coefficients-} In order to compute the amplitude of the reflected wave from an imaginary potential step of height $\lambda$, we consider the 1d stationary solutions to the Schr\"odinger equation with $V(x)=-i \lambda 1_{x>0}$ (putting the origin at the step).
 Since the general solution of the eigenfunction equation of the Laplacian plus a constant potential is $A\exp(ikx)+B\exp(-ikx)$, the desired stationary solutions must be of the form \be \psi(x) = \ee with $\hbar^2 k^2/2m = \hbar^2 K^2/2m - i \lambda$ (to ensure that $\psi_{\leq}$ and $\psi_{\geq}$ are compatible with the same eigenvalue).
 Since $k$ is real, it follows that $K$ is complex, and \be K=k + i \frac{m}{\hbar^2 k}\lambda + \mathcal{O}(\lambda^2)\,. \ee The matching conditions \be \psi_{\leq}(x=0)=\psi_{\geq}(x=0)\,,~~~\partial_x\psi_{\leq}(x=0) = \partial_x \psi_{\geq}(x=0) \ee lead to relations between the coefficients $A,B,C,D$.
 We are interested in the solutions with $D=0$ (an incoming wave from the left) and can take $A=1$ without loss of generality.
 The matching conditions, $1+B=C$ and $ik(1-B)=iKC$, then lead to